lbl-srg/obc/specification/source/codeGeneration.rst

 will be released.
 The standard provides an xml scheme for the specification of FMU parameter values, their input and output connections, and their graphical layout.
-The SSP standard allows to transport complex networks of FMUs between different platforms for simulation, hardware-in-the-loop and model-in-the-loop :cite:`KoehlerEtAl2016:1`.
+The SSP standard allows for transporting complex networks of FMUs between different platforms for simulation, hardware-in-the-loop and model-in-the-loop :cite:`KoehlerEtAl2016:1`.
 Various tools that can simulate systems specified using the SSP standard are in development, with